joshbeam/source.frontendcollisionblog/_posts/2015-08-23-solving-stupid-problems.markdown

 # So how did we stumble upon a solution to this mystical problem?

-We drunkenly stumbled into our solution by attempting to implement a workaround to the `inAppBrowser` plugin. **What, wot?**
+We drunkenly stumbled into our solution by attempting to implement a workaround to the `inAppBrowser` plugin. **Wait, wot?**

 Well, one of our other underlying assumpetions was that `window.open` wasn't functioning properly (this is something the OAuth library was using interally).
 So we thought, why not try to use `cordova.inAppBrowser.open` instead, as suggested by some StackOverflow answers?